maryi/CSCW-Project/Project report/ReportDocument.md

  * Free software download
  * Paid software download

-*Hierarchy*: Brings information of the possible role structure in the tool.
+*Hierarchy*: describes possible role structures and permissions available in the tool.
+Role structures may be used to delineate project managers from project workers, faculty from students, etc.

  * All users same role: there is not a role assignation feature, all participants in the tool have the same options.
  * Role based: the tool offers a role assignation feature with administrative options differences.